orlovskyjavaprofi/civctp2/readmeWindows.md

 I assume you have done this.
 Bit unrelated, what is DevStudio.

 Well, for the rest VS2019 may still refuse to compile something, usually when I upgraded from one version to another there was always some stuff that did not compile, but that can also be fixed.
 I only used VS2017, even so I have VS2019 installed.

+# Summary
+Devs of apolyton done good job for keeping project somehow in working state, but its time for **Orlovsky Consulting GbR** to take this opportunity and show we capable of, that you can trust us and we deliver good quality!

 Continue with installation -> https://github.com/orlovskyjavaprofi/civctp2/blob/master/README.md